maxgfr/typescript-swc-starter/README.md

 👻 A version without rust compiler [swc](https://swc.rs/) is available [here](https://github.com/maxgfr/boilerplate-typescript-node).

-🤖 A more complex repository is available for creating npm package [here](https://github.com/maxgfr/typescript-boilerplate-package).
+🤖 A version without [`semantic-release`](https://github.com/semantic-release/semantic-release) is available [here](https://github.com/maxgfr/typescript-swc-starter/tree/without-package).

 👾 You can also use a branch which use dotenv [here](https://github.com/maxgfr/typescript-swc-starter/tree/with-dotenv).